Page 2 - Physical Look - Hardware; Installation

 The Corsair ML120 fans are very easy to dismount from the radiator.
 You do not need to remove them during installation, but if you ever want to replace them with something else, you can take them out and unscrew them from the plastic brackets to install new fans.
 The brackets slide down a notched plastic rail on the radiator for an easy and secure installation.
 This also permits great flexibility in fan-heatsink location alignment for the user, especially if you need additional clearance room for your system memory.

 The Corsair A500 is a mega-sized heatsink.
 Four continuous U-shaped heatpipes lead away from the CPU contact base in two opposing directions for eight effective heatpipes.
 Those heatpipes then go through the radiator to dissipate the heat into the surrounding environment.
-Theoretically, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+Theoretically, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a linear manner to evenly distribute the heat in the radiating fins.
 The Corsair A500 comes at the cost of physical size; its height of 169mm and width at 144mm is pretty standard, but its length is the one that makes it literally stand out.
 In standard configuration with two fans installed, it spams 171mm -- a full centimeter longer than the Noctua NH-D15.

 There is a clearance room of about 4cm between the heatsink contact base and the bottom of the fin array and fans in standard configuration.
 4cm is a decent amount of space, but higher profile memory will probably not slip under.
 Thankfully, the fans can be mounted higher on the heatsink, as the sliding rails holding the fans to the heatsink are notched.
 However, you will need a wide case with lots of clearance room between the motherboard and the left side panel in order to do this.